-The adjacent circles depict glebas of various sizes.
+The adjacent fuzzy circles depict glebas of various sizes.
 Each is coloured radially as a gradient from yellow at the centre to green at the edge.
 The colour gradient implies a variable notion of ownership that ranges from Imperial (yellow) at the centre, moving radially outwards, through Capitalist and Socialist notions, to an Aboriginal relationship with the land at the periphery.
-Within the "waste" space between the circles, the Aboriginal relationship prevails.
+Within the 'waste' space between the circles, the full Aboriginal relationship prevails.

 The gradient of ownership within a gleba doesn't have to be centrally symmetrical.
-The nucleus (yellow) can be significantly off-centre as shown on the left.
+The nucleus (in yellow) can be significantly off-centre as shown on the left.
 This allows certain neighbours to have their homes closer together.
 This may be desirable where, for example, a 2-unit gleba of grandparents is next to the 4-unit gleba of one related family and the 5-unit gleba of another related family.
 However, for clarity, I will continue with the symmetrical model.

 Ownership is thus constructed in a way that is somewhat analogous to a spherical force field.
 It is extremely strong at the centre of the gleba and diminishes in strength increasingly rapidly as you recede from the centre towards the perimeter.
 At the perimeter and beyond, all aspects of sovereign ownership have given way to an Aboriginal notion of land.
 As we move radially from the centre to the perimeter, ownership takes on the nature of a continuously variable synergy between Imperial sovereignty and Aboriginal liberty.